al-ixus/crawler/README.md

 3) -e PRETTY_JAY=<NUM>
 4) -v "$HOME/.m2":/root/.m2

 MAX_THREADS specifies the number of working crawler threads.
 MAX_RESULTS will limit the number of pages to crawl.
 PRETTY_JAY will enable the pretty formatting of the json responses.
 The last command line argument, -v, will tell Maven to use cached libraries, instead of downloading full packages during every build.
+Also, you can set the environment variables in the Dockerfile such:

+ENV <<variable_name>> <<variable_value>>

 Once the crawler is started, it can be reached on a port 4567.
 The following is a POST request to the path "/crawl", json body provides keyword to search for:

 -----------------------------------------